-- High quality instructional practices for each student - Providing academic, social, emotional, and behavioral supports for students - Fostering a culture of community for staff and students
+- High quality instructional practices for each student - An increase of rigor and expectations for staff and students - · Providing academic, social, emotional, and behavior supports for students - Continued work on building our culture of community for staff and students

-Safety and protection for students and staff is a priority, therefore, ALL parents/patrons MUST stop in the office, sign in, and receive a visitor pass.
+A reminder that safety and protection for students and staff is a priority and therefore ALL parents/patrons MUST stop in the office, sign in, and receive a visitor pass.
 Please do not pass the office without first checking in.
+If you are just picking up your child for an appointment, you must still check into the office.
 If you would like your child to be waiting in the office, call ahead and school personnel will have them ready for check-out.

 The district continues to offer free breakfast for all students.
 Breakfast is served between 7:35 a.m. and 8:00 a.m.
 The lunchroom will open at 7:35 a.m.
 Students should NOT arrive at school before 7:35.
-Lunch will return to pre-pandemic prices; if you need a free/reduced application contact the office.
+Lunch fees will see a small increase this year.
+If you need a free/reduced application contact the office.
 The first bell rings at 7:55 and tardy bell at 8:00.
 Please be at school on time every day!
 K-5 is dismissed at 3:38 and 6-12 is dismissed at 3:43.

-I am so excited for everything this new year has to bring!
-I cannot wait to see all our Highland students, and look forward to working with you to make this the best school year yet!
+I am so excited for all this new year has to bring!
+I cannot wait to see all our Highland kids back at school and look forward to working with you to make this the best school year yet!